Union Jack flag icon Canada flag Canada Ireland flag Ireland

-Summary of some of the insurance and risk management issues you need to think about when you are considering community outreach activities such as foodbanks or night shelters.
+Insurance and risk management guidance for when you are considering community outreach activities such as foodbanks or night shelters.

 Messy church events

-You don’t need to tell us if you are holding a Messy Church event, we view it as part of your church activity.
-You will however need to consider:
+You don’t need to tell us if you are holding a Messy Church event.
+You will however, need to consider:

 Fresh Expressions of church